 - Add a Sticker!
 Put this custom "Arts Advocate" sticker on your Facebook profile picture!

 - Post to Social Media!
 Whether it's a quick statement of support for the arts, a personal story about the impact of the arts, or sharing a statistic about the arts in your community or South Carolina, use #CreativeSC and let the world know about the impact of the arts.
 Visit our Facebook page and "Like" us while you're at it!

 - Attend & Share!
 Go to an arts event, especially during Arts Advocacy Week.
 And while you're there, snap a photo of the artwork, band, or with an actor or artist - or even the building!
 Post it to social media with #CreativeSC!

 - Email Elected Officials.
 Take a few minutes and email your Mayor, City and County Council members, School Board members, State Legislators, and even Congressional Representatives.
 Let them know how the arts have impacted your life and your community!
 Don't know where to get started?
-We have a template for your local (city / county) officials here, a portal to contact your state legislators here, and a template for an email to your federal representatives here.
+We have a template for your elected officials here, and a portal to contact your state legislators here.

 - Speech!
 Speech!
 Do you have a performance of your own?
 A gallery opening?
 Before the ball gets rolling, take a minute and tell your audience about the role the arts play in their community and how their support at the public policy level is important and vital to the success of the arts experience they're about to see.
 Need an idea of what to say?
 Click here!

 - Invite Your Mayor!
 Going to an arts event during Advocacy Week (or any other day)?
 Invite an elected official to attend with you!
 (Note: If you're an organization, you can't buy them a ticket or offer one for free, but a board member can pay for their ticket and take them as their guest.)